Wolverhampton, England

 Birmingham Alternative

-For those wanting more hotel choice and nightlife, Birmingham city centre (15 minutes by train) offers extensive options.
-Regular trains run between Birmingham New Street and Wolverhampton.
+For those wanting more hotel choice and nightlife, Birmingham city centre (15 minutes by train to Wolverhampton, plus a 10-minute walk to Molineux) offers extensive options including the Hyatt Regency, Hotel du Vin, The Grand Hotel and a wide spread of chain hotels around New Street and Snow Hill.

 Our Recommendation

-Stay in Wolverhampton city centre for easy access to Molineux and the authentic matchday experience.
+Stay in Wolverhampton city centre for easy access to Molineux and the authentic Black Country matchday experience.
 Novotel Wolverhampton offers the best balance of proximity and quality.
+Premier Inn City Centre is the dependable budget pick.

-For those seeking character, The Mount Hotel in Tettenhall provides boutique accommodation with a short taxi ride to the stadium.
-If staying in Birmingham, factor in the train journey (15 minutes, frequent services).
+For those seeking character, The Mount Hotel in Tettenhall provides boutique accommodation with a short taxi to the stadium.
+If staying in Birmingham, factor in the train journey (15 minutes, frequent services) and prioritise hotels close to New Street or Snow Hill for the quickest connection.

 Frequently Asked Questions